 Hostas will grow in most light conditions, given enough water, but they may not thrive, have good color or the color you desire, or have their best foliage in every light and heat condition.
 Depending upon the genetics of the plant, the same plant can have often three or more different leaf colors, and they can change during the growing season, depending upon various factors.
 And, don’t forget the colors of the surrounding plants can also enhance certain leaf colors.

 The two clear signs your hostas are growing in too much sun or not getting enough water are:

 - Browning at the tips of outside edges of the leaves

 - Dull color or faded spots in the leaves.

 (Note that leaf color variation depends on location, as well as amount of sunlight – for that reason, it’s normal to see color change throughout the growing season.)

-How to determine the best location for a hosta variety, and how to achieve the particular leaf color you desire:
+Learn how to determine the best location for a hosta variety, and how to achieve the particular leaf color you desire.

 All hosta varieties originated from about 40 species in Japan, China, and the islands of South Korea – these originals created the gene pool for the remaining 8,000+ cultivars.
 From determining the origin specie plant, it becomes easier to learn in what locations a certain cultivar will best thrive.
 As a general rule, these characteristics denote more sun-tolerance: Thick leaves, flower fragrance, or yellow leaves, white leaves, or some combination thereof.